Current Size: 100%

 What notice does my employer have to give when making me redundant?

 Remember that these are the statutory terms, and your contract of employment may offer you more generous terms instead.
-So check your staff handbook or ask your workplace union representative, if you have one.
+So check your contract or staff handbook or ask your workplace union representative, if you have one.